Integrated Deployment Model

 Using the integrated deployment model, NREL technical experts have helped places like Greensburg, Kansas, and New Orleans, Louisiana, successfully rebuild following disaster by providing assistance with sustainable community planning, forward-thinking policy development, and energy modeling and monitoring.
-Read more about NREL's work in cities and communities.
+Read more about NREL's work in disaster resiliency and recovery efforts.

 The integrated deployment model is being used in states such as Alaska and Hawaii to identify ways to reduce fossil fuel use and implement clean energy technology solutions, which can serve as a model for other locations with similar climates and energy challenges.
-Learn more about NREL's work with states.
+Learn more about NREL's work with state and local governments.

 NREL is helping polar sites reduce their fossil fuel use, ensuring that solutions not only reduce the environmental impact of research stations, but also provide cost-effective and reliable energy supplies to support research needs in harsh climates.